commschamp/commschamp.github.io/_includes/home.md

 decode any binary data as well.

 Both **C++** and **embedded systems** are first class citizens of the **CommsChampion Ecosystem**.
-However, other high level languages are also supported via generation of the bindings (glue code) using [SWIG](https://www.swig.org/).
+However, other high level programming languages are also supported via generation of the bindings (glue code) using [SWIG](https://www.swig.org/).

 Interested?
 Then buckle up and read on.